yomidevs/yomitan/README.md

 Note that you can also similarly export and import your Yomitan settings from the `Backup` section of the Settings page.

 You should be able to replicate your exact Yomitan setup across devices by exporting your settings and dictionary collection from the source device then importing those from the destination.

-## Advanced Usage

-Click the `Show advanced options` toggle switch in the bottom left corner of the Settings page to enable advanced options.

-### Parse sentences using MeCab

-[MeCab](https://taku910.github.io/mecab/) is a third-party program which uses its own dictionaries and parsing algorithm to decompose sentences into individual words.
-MeCab may provide more accurate parsing results than Yomitan's internal parser.

-In order for Yomitan to use it, both MeCab and a native messaging component must be installed.
-A setup guide can be found <a href="https://github.com/starxeras/yomitan-mecab-installer/blob/master/README.md" target="_blank" rel="noopener noreferrer">here</a>.

 ## Custom Dictionaries